eclipse-vertx/vert.x/README.md

 [node.x dev Google Group](http://groups.google.com/group/nodex-dev "Node.x dev")

+## IRC

+There's an IRC channel at irc.freenode.net#nodex if you want to drop in to chat about any user or development topics

 ## Join us!!

 There is lots to do!
-Ping me @timfox, or drop a mail on the nodex-dev google group.
+Ping me twitter:@timfox, or drop a mail on the nodex-dev google group.